kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Wolffian ducts

 #### Answer: E. Wolffian ducts - *FALSE* = D. Paramesonephric ducts - TRUE
+- **Paramesonephric ducts** – rise parallel to mesonephric ducts to form uterus and uterine tubes
-- Pronephros – develops in the third week but never develops fully
+- Pronephros – develops in third week but never develops fully
 - Mesonephric ducts – develop in males to form vas deferens and epididymis; also known as the Wolffian ducts
 - Metanephric ducts – develop into the ureter, pelvis, calyces and collecting tubule
-- **Paramesonephric ducts** – rise parallel to mesonephric ducts to form the uterus and uterine tubes

 ### Q76
 _High-output stomas_ are associated with all of the following, EXCEPT:

 	A. Distal position
-	B. Electrolyte disturbances - T
+	B. Electrolyte disturbances
-	C. Diarrhoea - T
+	C. Diarrhoea
 	D. Octreotide to reduce output
 	E. Loperamide to reduce output

 #### Answer: A. Distal position - TRUE
-- Proximal stomas, such as jejunostomies for example, are associated with very high outputs because of the increased secretions from the gastroinstestinal tract and pancreaticobiliary enzymes
+- *Proximal stomas*, such as jejunostomies for example
+	- associated with very high outputs
+	- due to &uarr; secretions from GIT and pancreaticobiliary enzymes
 - The more distal position allows these fluids, along with most of the oral intake, to be digested and absorbed to a greater degree, so there is less stoma output

-**NOTE** Proximal stomas can be associated with dehydration, electrolyte abnormalities and renal failure
+**NOTE** Proximal stomas associated with
+	- high output
+	- dehydration
+	- electrolyte abnormalities
+	- renal failure

 ### Q77
 A 57-year-old man was admitted to Neurointensive Care after a subarachnoid haemorrhage.
 He is not brainstem-dead, but the neurosurgeon is of the opinion that further treatment is futile.
 His long-standing partner of 15 years, a 55-year-old man, is in agreement that treatment should be withdrawn.
 Which of the following statements is TRUE?